n2ygk/winlink/README.md

 This is my [pat](https://github.com/la5nta/pat) Winlink configuration on my Mac.
-Since MacOS broke support for serial USB devices a long time ago, this configures a VirtualBox Debian Linux machine using vagrant, connected to my Kenwood TM-D710 mobile rig via Linux ax.25 in KISS mode.
+Since MacOS broke support for serial USB devices a long time ago, this configures a VirtualBox Debian Linux machine using vagrant, connected to my Kenwood TM-D710 mobile rig via Linux ax.25 with a serial USB port in KISS mode.
 See the [Vagrantfile](./Vagrantfile) for details.

 ## Set up gpsd